RezaOwliaei/patterns-practices/docs/value-object.md

 # Value Object (VO) Pattern

-Summary
+## Summary

-- Value Objects are small, immutable objects defined by their attributes (value equality), not identity.
-They represent descriptive aspects of the domain (e.g., money, coordinates, email).
+Value Objects are small, immutable types defined by their attributes (value equality) rather than identity; examples include money, email, and coordinates.

-Characteristics
-- Immutable, replaceable, equality based on contained data, often lightweight.

-TypeScript example
+## Why this matters

+- Makes equality explicit and avoids identity-related bugs.
+- Encapsulates domain-specific behavior and validation near the value.

+## When to use / Use-cases

+- For domain concepts that have no identity and are defined purely by their data (money, measurements, email addresses).

+## When not to use / Anti-signals

+- For entities that require identity (users, orders) or where mutability is a necessary feature.

+## How it works (concept)

+Make the type immutable, implement value-based equality, and provide behavior that lives on the value (e.g., Money.add).
+Keep validation and representation consistent inside the VO.

+## Example (TypeScript)

 ```ts
 class Money {
   constructor(public readonly cents: number, public readonly currency: string) {}